Yyeger/game_of_sense/README.md

 `air` crystallises into `crystal`.
 The board evolves into a slow, emergent map of how ideas collide.

-Sibling project: [Game of Lore](../life_ai) — same universe, but the LLM narrates clashing tribes instead of defining physics.

 ---

 ## What it does